robokrunch/awesome-jev/README.md

 - [zadescoxp/Jev-Trades](https://github.com/zadescoxp/Jev-Trades) — Next.js + Python paper-trading bot: one-minute crypto candles streamed from Yahoo Finance, technical indicators computed, Jev decides on a simulated portfolio.
 No broker or live order API connected (21★, Apache-2.0).
 - [AboveColin/HA-Jev](https://github.com/AboveColin/HA-Jev) — Home Assistant integration for Jev: typed answers as sensors, four actions for automations, and a conversation agent for Assist (40★, MIT, pushed 2026-09-21).
 - [yaredtekile/jev-2048](https://github.com/yaredtekile/jev-2048) — Jev plays live 2048: no pixels, no text — Jev only picks the swipe direction, one move a few hundred tokens (MIT, created 2026-09-18).
+- [timpratim/macbrow](https://github.com/timpratim/macbrow) — Voice-controlled Mac + browser (108★, MIT, pushed 2026-09-21): Gradium streaming STT → Jev picks the tool + its arguments in one request (~300ms) → AppleScript → Gradium TTS; the browser loop is jev-ultrafast.
+Measured on the author's machine: "add the best vacuum cleaner to my Amazon cart" in 4 steps / 11s, "play the Love Hypothesis trailer" from end of speech to video playing in 1.6s.
+- [fhshaik/typesafe-mario](https://github.com/fhshaik/typesafe-mario) — Jev agent plays Super Mario Bros from structured emulator state (330★, created 2026-09-16).

 **Spotted in the wild** (seen on X / in roundups, repo link wanted — PRs welcome):